kevinboone/vlc-server/server/README.md

 are displayed on web pages; if they are larger, the browser will have to scale them down.
 And, of course, transferring a larger image from the server to the browser takes longer.

+## Revision history

+0.1d November 2023
+- Added /version API request, so that non-web clients can check that they have matching versions.
+- Various bug fixes